History of European Jews in the Middle Ages: Jewish-Christian relations

 The relations of Jews and Christians were fraught with tensions about the death of Jesus and the Christian perception of Jewish obstinacy in refusing to accept the only faith the Christians knew in the world.
 The pressure on Jews to accept Christianity was intense.
 Recent years have seen a debate among historians on the nature of Jewish-Christian relations in medieval Europe.
 Traditionally, historians focused on the trials Jews had to endure in this period.
 Christian violence towards Jews was rife, as were ritual murder accusations, expulsions, and extortion.
 However, recently historians have begun to show evidence of other relationships between Jews and Christians, suggesting Jews were more embedded into Christian society than was previously thought.

 Since the time of the Middle Ages, the Catholic Church upheld the Constitutio pro Judæis (Formal Statement on the Jews), which stated:

 We decree that no Christian shall use violence to force them to be baptized, so long as they are unwilling and refuse.…Without the judgment of the political authority of the land, no Christian shall presume to wound them or kill them or rob them of their money or change the good customs that they have thus far enjoyed in the place where they live."

-According to Anna Sapir Abulafia, most scholars agree that Jews and Christians in Latin Christendom lived in relative peace with one another until the thirteenth century.
-"Officially, the medieval Catholic church never advocated the expulsion of all the Jews from Christendom, or repudiated Augustine's doctrine of Jewish witness...
-Still, late medieval Christendom frequently ignored its mandates..."

 Jonathan Elukin is one historian who thinks in this vein, as elucidated in his book Living Together, Living Apart.
 He shows that during the Crusades, some Jews were hidden and protected from being attacked by Christians.
 Some Jews worked in Christian villages.
 There were also several cases of conversion to Judaism as well as interfaith marriages.
 One such case was Jacob ben Sullam, a Christian looking to become a part of Jewish society.
 He chose to "slaughter [himself]" of his Christian identity in the hope of being accepted as a Jew in the Jewish community.